Victoria’s Secret Angels Love To Horse Around! Bella Hadid, Gigi Hadid, Kendall Jenner, And Adriana Lima Have A Passion For Equestrian Sports

 A photo posted by Gigi Hadid (@gigihadid) on

 Victoria’s Secret angels Adriana Lima and Kendall Jenner share Bella and Gigi’s love of horses and equestrian sports.
-One wonders if there is some connection between equestrian sports and modeling for Victoria’s Secret, of perhaps modeling in general.
+One wonders if there is some connection between equestrian sports and modeling for Victoria’s Secret, or perhaps modeling in general.
 Models Edie Campbell and Amanda Murphy are also horse enthusiasts.

-Victoria’s Secret Models like Gigi Hadid, Bella Hadid, Kendall Jenner and Adriana Lima not only know how to look sexy on a horse, they know how important caring for horses is.
+Victoria’s Secret models like Gigi Hadid, Bella Hadid, Kendall Jenner, and Adriana Lima not only know how to look sexy on a horse, they know how important caring for horses is.
 Gigi Hadid learned to care for her own horse at an early age as reported by People.

 “Every morning, I’d feed [my horse], and Mom would let me dress myself, so I’d put my rain boots on backward, which I thought was really funny.
 I never really had a great sense of style.
 I was wearing what I wanted to wear.”